-Accuracy of laboratory results is also assessed through the Department of Health's (MDH) participation in the Chesapeake Bay Coordinated Split Sample Program (CSSP), a split sampling program in which five laboratories involved in Chesapeake Bay monitoring analyze quarterly, coordinated split samples.
+Accuracy of laboratory results is also assessed through the Department of Health's (MDH) participation in the Chesapeake Bay Coordinated Split Sample Program (CSSP), a split sampling program in which participating laboratories involved in Chesapeake Bay monitoring analyze quarterly, coordinated split samples.
 CSSP was established in June 1989 to establish a measure of comparability between sampling and analytical operations for water quality monitoring throughout the Chesapeake Bay and its tributaries.
 MDH follows the protocols in the Chesapeake Bay Coordinated Split Sample Program Implementation Guidelines, Revision 4 (EPA, 2010) and its revisions.
-This document may be found on the Chesapeake Bay Program web site: (http://archive.chesapeakebay.net/pubs/quality_assurance/CSSP_Guidelines_12-17-10.pdf).
 Split samples are collected quarterly.
-Results are analyzed by appropriate statistical methods to determine if results differ significantly among labs.
-When a difference occurs, discussion begins regarding techniques and potential methods changes to resolve discrepancies and identify potential problems.

-Additionally, MDH will participate two times per year in the United States Geological Survey (USGS) Standard Reference Sample Program and will permit USGS to release the results to the Chesapeake Bay Program Quality Assurance Officer.
-Laboratory accuracy is 90-110% recovery.
+Additionally, MDH will participate two times per year in the USGS Standard Reference Sample Program and will permit USGS to release the results to the Chesapeake Bay Program Quality Assurance Officer.
+Laboratory accuracy is 90-110% recovery (see Section B5 Quality Control for more information).

 Precision: Precision (repeatability) measures the closeness of values for a parameter within a data set.
 Quality control samples along with appropriate statistical techniques are used to ensure precision in the production of laboratory data.
 Precision of the chemical analytical methods is determined and documented from duplicate analyses.

 MDH analyzes and provides results on the corresponding request forms for the field duplicates.
 MDH performs precision calculations for laboratory duplicates, but not for the field duplicates.

 Every tenth sample is analyzed in duplicate.
 The acceptable value for the relative percent difference (RPD) is +/- 10%.
 If the calculated RPD does not fall within the acceptable range, the corresponding analysis is repeated.
 Precision of the entire measurement system for laboratory-analyzed parameters, including field processing, storage, and chemical analysis, can be assessed from duplicate field samples.
 Maryland DNR data analysts responsible for quality assurance checks examine field duplicates.
 Based on preliminary analysis, there can be relatively large differences in measured values for certain water quality parameters.
-Maryland DNR's data management section is currently devising more robust procedures to address this issue in a statistically quantifiable manner.

-A8 Special Training/Certification
+A8.
+Special Training/Certification

-Maryland DNR field personnel are required to demonstrate proficiency in all aspects of sample collection to the Chesapeake Bay Program Quality Assurance Coordinator, who conducts annual site visits to assure the continued proficiency of field personnel and adherence to the procedures specified in the Department's Standard Operating Procedures (Appendix A).
-Training for field personnel who collect samples for the Non-Tidal Network monitoring program was provided in a two-day USGS/CBP sponsored workshop on techniques required for obtaining a representative sample of nutrient and suspended sediment concentration in Harpers Ferry, WV in September 2004.
+Maryland DNR field personnel are required to demonstrate proficiency in all aspects of sample collection to the Chesapeake Bay Program Quality Assurance Coordinator, who conducts periodic site visits to assure the continued proficiency of field personnel and adherence to the procedures specified in the Department's Standard Operating Procedures (Appendix A).

+Training for field personnel who collect samples for the Non-tidal Network monitoring program was initially provided in a two-day USGS/CBP sponsored workshop on techniques required for obtaining a representative sample of nutrient and suspended sediment concentration in Harpers Ferry, West Virginia in September 2004.
+New field staff are trained in procedures by experienced staff members.

 Training of personnel at MDH is conducted in the laboratory.
-Each new analyst is trained on the laboratory procedures he or she will be assigned to perform by an experienced analyst.
+Each new analyst is trained in the laboratory procedures he or she will be assigned to perform by an experienced analyst.
 Training is documented using the Division of Environmental Chemistry's training forms and signed by the Supervisor and the Division Chief.

-A9 Documentation and Records
+A9.
+Documentation and Records